-R CODES REPLACE REMAIN K CODES Volume 1, Clause 1.7 replaces Clause 5.4.4 C4.3 and C4.4 of the R Codes Volume 1.
+R CODES REPLACE REMAIN R CODES Volume 1, Clause 1.7 replaces Clause 5.4.4 C4.3 and C4.4 of the R Codes Volume 1.
 Clauses 5.4.4 C4.1 and C4.2 of the R Codes Volume 1 remain and apply.
 Local Housing Objectives Deemed to Comply P1.7.1 Service areas and external fixtures shall be easily maintained, adequate and attractive and should be incorporated into the overall design of buildings and support renewable energy initiatives.
-C1.7.1 Development must comply with Western Power Corporation Easements and Restriction Zones.
-External fixtures are required to be concealed from the street and surrounding P1.7.2 Developments should provide adequate waste storage facilities for each dwelling and this should be considered at the early stage of the design process.
-C1.7.3 properties, located on the roof, basement or at the rear of the development.
-External fixtures are permitted where they are: P1.7.3 New development should consider the undergrounding of power supply in order to improve the streetscape and provide space for increased landscaping, canopy coverage $\frac{1}{2}$ not visible from the street and surrounding properties; or integrated with the design of the building. and development.
-C1.7.4 If external fixtures cannot be integrated into the design of the building to be concealed from the street and surrounding properties they will be required to be screened as follows: continuous vertical or horizontal opaque material more than 50mm in width, occupying a minimum of three quarters of the total surface area in aggregate; or a surface offering equal or more obstruction to view which does not compromise ventilation.
+Developments should provide adequate waste storage facilities for each dwelling and this should be considered at the early stage of the design process.
+C1.7.1 C1.7.2 C1.7.3 properties, located on the roof, basement or at the rear of the development.
+P1.7.3 New development should consider the undergrounding of power supply in order to improve the streetscape and provide space for increased landscaping, canopy coverage and development.
+C1.7.4 not visible from the street and surrounding properties; or integrated with the design of the building.
+If external fixtures cannot be integrated into the design of the building to be concealed from the street and surrounding properties they will be required to be screened as follows: continuous vertical or horizontal opaque material more than 50mm in width, occupying a minimum of three quarters of the total surface area in aggregate; or a surface offering equal or more obstruction to view which does not compromise ventilation.